oracle/graal/substratevm/MemoryManagement.md

 During a native image build a representation of a whole program is created to figure out which classes and methods will be used at run time.
 It is a computationally intensive process.
-The native image builder uses the memory management of the HotSpot JVM --  the The G1 Garbage Collector, which is enabled with the `-XX:+UseG1GC` command-line option.
+The native image builder uses the memory management of the HotSpot JVM with the default G1 Garbage Collector (G1).
+To enable the G1 Collector use: `-XX:+UseG1GC`.

-The defaults for memory usage are:
+The defaults values for memory usage at image build time are:
 ```
 -Xss10M \
 -Xms1G \